Keyboard shortcuts

 let function_type = FunctionType::new(self.context, &param_types, &[return_type]);

-// Create the function body region
+// Create the function body block (not yet in a region)

 let block = Block::new(